 NATIONAL EATING DISORDERS SCREENING DAY

 In the United States, 20 million women and 10 million men suffer from an eating disorder at some point during their life.
-February 22nd-February 28th is National Eating Disorder Awareness Week.
+National Eating Disorder Awareness Week will be recognized at Kent State by the Body Acceptance Movement Student Group.
 If you think you may have an eating disorder, you are far from alone.

 Safe Spring Break Kick-Off Day